 A filter, although not essential, does reduce the maintenance workload.
 Water changes must be made much more frequently to keep ammonia at a safe level if a filter is not installed.

-A filter, once it is cycled, removes dangerous ammonia and nitrites, creating less harmful nitrates.
-A water change becomes necessary once the nitrate level goes above 20ppm, which is why you need a water test kit.
+Once it is cycled, a filter removes dangerous ammonia and nitrites, creating less harmful nitrates.
+A water change becomes necessary once the nitrate level goes above 30 ppm, which is why you need a water test kit.

-Because Black Moor are not the strongest of swimmers, a filter should turn the aquarium water volume over four times an hour, but should not create a current the fish have to swim against.
+Because Black Moor are not the strongest swimmers, a filter should turn the aquarium water volume over four times an hour but not create a current the fish have to swim against.

-Black Moor are warm water fish, not cold water, not tropical, and prefer seasonal changes in temperature.
+Black Moor are warm water fish, not cold water, not tropical, and prefer seasonal temperature changes.

-Goldfish can take very low temperatures but only for a short time such as in Winter when they go into a dormant or low activity state.
-Low water temperatures such as these are best tolerated by less developed varieties such as single-tailed Comets and Common Goldfish, although Black Moors are better able to withstand low temperatures than most fancy varieties.
+Goldfish can take very low temperatures but only briefly, such as in winter when they enter a dormant or low activity state.
+Low water temperatures like these are best tolerated by less developed varieties such as single-tailed Comets and Common Goldfish.
+However, Black Moors are better able to withstand low temperatures than most fancy varieties.

-If kept indoors where water temperatures will be well above freezing, a heater is not required.
-If Moors are kept outside in a pond, and water temperatures are expected to fall below 45oF (7oC) for long periods over Winter, it would be wiser to bring them inside for Winter.
+A heater is not required if kept indoors, where water temperatures will be well above freezing.
+If Moors are kept outside in a pond, and water temperatures are expected to fall below 7oC (45oF) for extended periods over winter, bringing them inside for winter would be wiser.

 Fancy varieties of Goldfish often develop buoyancy problems if subjected to long periods of cold water temperatures.